TrueVisions: UTV Cable Network (1993 1998)

-Merger with United Broadcasting Corporation (1998 2006)
+Merger with United Broadcasting Corporation (1998-2006)

-In February 1998, after the onset of the 1997 Asian financial crisis, the IBC merged with UTV in order to decrease operational costs.
-The United Broadcasting Corporation (UBC) was formed.
-The UBC later split into two companies: UBC plc. which provided a pay-television service via the IBC's satellite transmission concession, and UBC Cable Co., Ltd. which provided a pay-television service via UTV's cable concession.
+In February 1998, after the onset of the 1997 Asian financial crisis, the IBC is merged with UTV in order to decrease operational costs.
+The United Broadcasting Corporation (UBC) was formed on July 1, 1998.
+The UBC later split into two companies: UBC PCL. which provided a pay-television service via the IBC's satellite transmission concession and UBC Cable Co., Ltd. which provided a pay-television service via UTV's cable concession.

+Shin Corporation (formerly Shinawatra Computer Co., Ltd. and now Intouch Holdings) eventually gave their stakeholder on UBC in late 1998 and sell entirely to TelecomAsia (now True Corporation).

 UBC-True (2006 2007)

 In November 2005, True Corporation (True) bought a 30.59 percent stake in UBC from MIH Holdings.
 It launched a tender offer for the 221 million shares outstanding at 26.5 baht per share and delisted UBC from the Stock Exchange of Thailand (SET).

-In April 2006, UBC rebranded to "UBC-True".
+UBC rebranded to "UBC-True" sometime in April 2006.
 UBC was delisted from SET on April 11, 2006.

 On April 2, 2006, UBC-True announced that it would launch the documentary channels Explore 1, Explore 2, and Explore 3 in October 2006.
 UBC-True also announced the launch of entertainment channels, G-Square and UBC Preview, followed by two music channels, Majung TV and True Music.

 TrueVisions (2007 present)

-On January 24, 2007, UBC-True was re-branded as "TrueVisions" (TrueVisions UBC).
+On January 24, 2007, UBC-True was re-branded as "TrueVisions" (at the time called TrueVisions UBC).
 It announced its purchase of exclusive rights to the Premier League.

 On July 12, 2012, after a long battle about Copyright infringement (piracy), TrueVisions switched its content encryption system to VideoGuard.
 It also upgraded its video encryption from MPEG-2 to MPEG-4.
 This was used with the new HD set-top box launched in October 2011.

 In 2012, TrueVisions lost its bid for the 2013 – 2016 Premier League broadcast rights to a new company, CTH.
 In 2016, TrueVisions restored the Premier League contents through beIN Sports, the Qatar based sports network.
-After negotiations, TrueVisions aired 6 beIN sports channels.

-However, in 2019 TrueVisions won the rights to broadcast the Premier League in Thailand for 3 seasons, from 2019/2020-2021/2022.
+After success negotiations, TrueVisions aired 6 beIN sports channels.
+However, TrueVisions won the rights to broadcast the Premier League in Thailand for three more seasons, from 2019 through 2022.

-Number of subscribers
+Subscribers

 At the end of the 2008 financial year, TrueVisions had 799,837 subscribers (1,469,000 subscribers including FreeView).
 The table below, charts the annual growth of TrueVisions' subscriber base (excluding TrueLife FreeView):